Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/GeneratorOfOperators.md

 ## Parameter tuning of lattice Hamiltonians

-It is customary to tune the parameters of a lattice Hamiltonian.
+It is customary to tune the parameters in a lattice Hamiltonian.
 This can be achieved using the [`update!`](@ref) function exported by this package:
 ```julia
 update!(gen::OperatorGenerator; termid₁=termvalue₁, termid₂=termvalue₂, ...)
 ```